HILARY

 about

-Hilary Knight is an Olympic Gold medalist, three-time Olympic Silver medalist, nine-time IIHF World Champion, 2023 IIHF Female Player of the Year, and arguably the best female hockey player in the world.
+Hilary Knight is an Olympic Gold medalist, three-time Olympic Silver medalist, 10x IIHF World Champion, 2023 IIHF Female Player of the Year, and arguably the best female hockey player in the world.
 An outspoken advocate for gender equality, she is changing the landscape for women in hockey.

 Hilary is the first player in IIHF Women’s World Championships history to score 100 points.
-She also holds the records for most goals scored all-time.
+She also holds the records for most goals scored and assists all-time.
 Hilary has played in the most Olympic games ever in U.S. Women’s Hockey history.

 Hilary grew up in a skiing household with parents who had never ice skated.
 She was on skis at the age of two, but when she turned five, her family moved to Chicago and she began playing ice hockey.
 Her three younger brothers all played hockey and helped her hone her skills growing up.
 At five years old, Hilary told her grandmother she was going to play ice hockey in the Olympics.
 Her grandma expressed her concerns and told Hilary that girls don't play hockey.
 Hilary's mom, Cynthia, responded, "Get with the times.
 Hilary plays hockey."